rsm-mateixeira/resumes_system/README.md

 #### Choosing LangChain, LangGraph, and Pydantic

-- Decided to use LangChain and LangGraph for structuring your AI workflow and handling state, along with Pydantic for enforcing data validation.
+- Decided to use LangChain and LangGraph for structuring the AI workflow, memory and handling state, along with Pydantic for enforcing data validation.
 These tools provide modular, scalable, and structured approaches to building LLM-powered applications while ensuring data integrity.

 #### Using Google Gemini

-- Based on the recommendation and my eagerness to learn more, I decided to use a LLM I never used before, Google Gemini, and also because of how fast the API is and leverage Google's text-embedding-004 model for better search capabilities and retrieval of relevant resumes.
+- Based on the recommendation and my eagerness to learn more, I decided to use/test a LLM I never used before, Google Gemini, and also because of how fast the API is and leverage Google's text-embedding-004 model for better search capabilities and retrieval of relevant resumes.

 #### Implementing a Stateful Approach for Conversation Handling